cunctat0r/Xian/_posts/2017-07-07-node-js-and-ci.md

     heroku addons:create deployhooks:http --url https://hooks.slack.com/services/XXXXXXXXXXX
     ```

+### Enable Github notifications in Slack

+1. In Slack, add Github notifications.
+To do this, add Github integration to Slack channl, autorize to Github, select repository to integrate.

 ### Auto-deploy to Heroku

 Now we can automatically deploy our application to Heroku using TravisCI after successfull build: